Sign up for Carleton 360

 We get hundreds of submissions in the 24 hours before the deadline; please submit a day early.

 Prerequisites and English language requirement

-You are responsible for meeting all admission requirements for the Bachelor of Architectural Studies.
-If you will only be completing Math or Physics requirements in the summer, you will not receive consideration during the first round of admission offers.
-Once you have completed all academic requirements and Admissions Services has received your final grade reports, you may be considered for a space on a waiting list.
+If you are completing the Math or Physics requirements in the summer, you will not receive an admission offer until all academic requirements are complete, and Admissions Services has received your final grade reports.
+You may be considered for a space on the waiting list.

 Assessment and offers

-Your submission will be assessed carefully in as timely a fashion as possible.
-We will be making offers as of mid-April, however, due to the high volume of applications and the competitive nature of the selection process, we are not always able to provide a decision before the middle of June, and sometimes later.
+Your submission will be assessed carefully and in a timely fashion.
+Due to the high volume of applications and the competitive nature of the selection process, we aim to provide a decision before the end of April 2024.